dot-home/gitcmd-abbrev/README.md

 The same command-line completions are available as for the long Git commands.

+¹ This is not named `git-abbrev` because that is the name that would be used for the script supporting a `git abbrev` subcommand.

-¹ Bash is required; this uses Bash features that do not exist in POSIX shells.
+² Bash is required; this uses Bash features that do not exist in POSIX shells.

 Installation